Police investigating 2 home burglaries in Orange County community

 “The suspect took items from the kitchen and the living room and fled the scene,” law enforcement officials said.

-Among the items stolen from the second home included handbags, jewelry, a wallet, money, clothing and personal documents.
+Among the items stolen from the second home were handbags, jewelry, a wallet, money, clothing and personal documents.

 Now, police are warning residents to remain extra vigilant for their own protection and for the safety of their neighbors.